 The University of Kansas Cancer Center

-The University of Kansas Cancer Center was founded in 2002 and became the state’s only NCI-designated cancer center in 2012.
-The Center’s mission, through its innovative approach to drug discovery, delivery, and development, is to transform cancer research and clinical care delivered in Kansas and Missouri.
+The University of Kansas Cancer Center became the state's only NCI-Designated Cancer Center in 2012.
+The center’s mission, through its innovative approach to drug discovery, delivery, and development, is to transform cancer research and clinical care delivered in Kansas and western Missouri.

-KU Cancer Center operates as a matrix organization that includes: the University of Kansas Medical Center campuses in Kansas City, Wichita and Salina, the University of Kansas in Lawrence and its highly ranked School of Pharmacy (per NIH funding), The University of Kansas Health System, the Stowers Institute for Medical Research and Children’s Mercy Kansas City (via consortium agreements).
+KU Cancer Center operates as a matrix organization that includes: the University of Kansas Medical Center campuses in Kansas City, Wichita, and Salina; the University of Kansas in Lawrence and its highly ranked School of Pharmacy (per NIH funding); The University of Kansas Health System; the Stowers Institute for Medical Research; and Children’s Mercy Kansas City (via NCI consortium agreements).

 Research at The University of Kansas Cancer Center